vertigo-web/vertigo/docs/TUTORIAL.md

 Next, in the `div` we insert a text node.
 Strings in `dom!` macro must always be double-quoted.
 This assures us we won't miss a space between the text and the next DOM element.

 Next we're inserting a value from the state.
-The state is of type `Value<String>` which can be directly embedded into `dom!` macro without any transformations.
+The state is of type `Value<&'static str>`, and a `Value` wrapping anything printable can be embedded into the `dom!` macro without any transformations - as can a `Computed`, and references to either.

 ## 5. Add new value